U.S. Pork Industry’s 2018 Successes

-Once again, the NPPC staff in Des Moines and Washington, D.C., traveled extensively to visit farms throughout the country, talking with producers about their concerns and needs; attended meetings with other agricultural industry and business groups to align public-policy positions; met with food retailers and executives to discuss industry issues; lobbied members of Congress and executive branch officials on pork producers’ priorities; participated in dozens of policy meetings as part of various coalitions; and worked with representatives of foreign nations to expanded market opportunities for the U.S. pork industry.
+NPPC staff in Des Moines and Washington, D.C., visited farms throughout the country, talking with producers about their concerns; attended meetings with other agricultural industry and business groups to align policy positions; met with food retailers and executives to discuss industry issues; lobbied members of Congress and executive branch officials on pork producers’ public-policy priorities; participated in dozens of policy meetings as part of various coalitions; and worked with representatives of foreign nations to expand market opportunities for the U.S. pork industry.

-NPPC testified before congressional committees four times during the year, submitted comments on dozens of federal agency regulations and communicated the industry’s issues of importance to lawmakers on Capitol Hill and to Trump administration officials.
+NPPC testified before congressional committees and federal agencies during the year, submitted comments on a number of regulations and trade matters and communicated the industry’s issues of importance to lawmakers on Capitol Hill and to Trump administration officials.

 The organization communicated all of its efforts through staff in Des Moines and Washington and through various communications vehicles, including social media (see Page 3), to its members, the media and policymakers.